 Fluoride

-Fluoride is a compound that contains fluorine, a natural element.
-Using small amounts of fluoride on a routine basis can help prevent tooth decay.
-In areas where fluoride does not occur naturally, it may be added to community water supplies.
-Research shows that community water fluoridation has lowered decay rates by over 50 percent, which means fewer children grow up with cavities.
-Fluoride can be found as an active ingredient in many dental products such as toothpaste, mouth rinses, gels and varnish.
+Fluoride is a compound containing fluorine, a natural element.
+Using small amounts of fluoride routinely can help prevent tooth decay.
+In areas where fluoride doesn’t occur naturally, communities may add it to water supplies.
+Consequently, research shows that community water fluoridation has lowered decay rates by over 50 percent, resulting in fewer children growing up with cavities.
+Moreover, you can find fluoride as an active ingredient in many dental products such as toothpaste, mouth rinses, gels and varnish.

 How does fluoride prevent cavities?

-Fluoride inhibits loss of minerals from tooth enamel and encourages remineralization (strengthening areas that are weakened and beginning to develop cavities).
-Fluoride also affects bacteria that cause the tooth.
-Risk for decay is reduced even more when oral hygiene.
+Fluoride inhibits mineral loss from tooth enamel and encourages remineralization (strengthening areas that are weakened and beginning to develop cavities).
+Additionally, it affects bacteria that cause tooth decay.
+Furthermore, good oral hygiene reduces the risk of decay even more.

 Will my child need fluoride supplements?

-The pediatric dentist considers many factors before recommending a fluoride supplement.
-Your child’s age, risk of developing dental decay and dietary source of fluoride are important considerations.
-Infant formulas contain different mounts of fluoride.
-Bottled, filtered and well waters also vary in the amount of fluoride they contain.
-Your pediatric dentist can help determine if your child is receiving – and not exceeding – the recommended amount.
+Pediatric dentists consider many factors before recommending a fluoride supplement.
+Your child’s age, risk of developing dental decay, and dietary sources of fluoride are important considerations.
+For instance, infant formulas contain different amounts of fluoride.
+Similarly, bottled, filtered, and well waters vary in their fluoride content.
+Therefore, your pediatric dentist can help determine if your child is receiving – and not exceeding – the recommended amount.

 How safe is fluoride?

-Using fluoride for the prevention and control of decay is proven to be both safe and effective.
-Nevertheless, products containing fluoride could cause fluorosis of developing permanent teeth.
-Fluorosis usually is mild, with tiny white specks or streaks that are often unnoticeable.
-In severe cases of fluorosis, the enamel may be pitted with brown discoloration.
-Development of fluorosis depends on the amount, duration and timing of excessive fluoride intake.
-The appearance of teeth affected by fluorosis can be greatly improved by a variety of treatments in esthetic dentistry.
+Using fluoride for the prevention and control of decay is both safe and effective.
+However, products containing fluoride could cause fluorosis in developing permanent teeth.
+Fluorosis is usually mild, with tiny white specks or streaks that are often unnoticeable.
+In severe cases, though, the enamel may be pitted with brown discoloration.
+The development of fluorosis depends on the amount, duration, and timing of excessive fluoride intake.
+Nonetheless, various treatments in esthetic dentistry can greatly improve the appearance of teeth affected by fluorosis.

 What type of toothpaste should my child use?

 Your child should use toothpaste with fluoride and the American Dental Association Seal of Acceptance.
-Brushing twice a day (after breakfast and before bedtime) provides greater benefits than brushing once daily.
-Parents should dispense toothpaste to prevent their young children from swallowing too much.
+In addition, brushing twice a day (after breakfast and before bedtime) provides greater benefits than brushing once daily.
+To prevent young children from swallowing too much, parents should dispense the toothpaste.

 How much toothpaste should my child use?

-For children under two-years-old, use a smear of fluoridated toothpaste.
-For those aged 2 to 5 years, a pea-sized amount is recommended.
+For children under two years old, use a smear of fluoridated toothpaste.
+On the other hand, for those aged 2 to 5 years, a pea-sized amount is recommended.

 NEED TO SCHEDULE AN APPOINTMENT?
 CALL US...